jcampbellGoPuff/main-repo/desktop-tools/README.md

     iterate
 ```

-This means the file names will be searched only when they are recognized by `git`, when they are not binary (i.e., non-textual) files.
-The NULL-delimiting options in `git ls-files`, `xargs` and `egrep` will be used to handle file names that contain spaces.
+This means the only files that will be searched are non-binary files tracked recognized by `git`, and the NULL-delimiting options in `git ls-files`, `xargs` and `egrep` will be used to handle file names that contain spaces.

-The result will then be correct, matching what was attempted in the previous section.
+The result will then be correct, fixing the problem described in the previous section.

 ```
 src/array-utils.js